-- 1. All drawings shall be provided in an appropriately layered, non-exploded, correctly scaled, and in all other ways of reasonable quality. - 2.
-Drawings produced shall be in accordance to acceptable CADD Standards: - 1.
-NCS-UDS (The U.S. National CADD Standard Uniform Drawing System) with layer names in accordance with AIA layer naming standard. (nationalcadstandard.org) - 2.
-With prior approval by the Departmental Representative, the PSPC National CADD Standards may be used. (www.tpsgc-pwgsc.gc.ca/biens-property/cdao-cadd/page-3-eng.html) - 3.
+1. All drawings shall be provided in an appropriately layered, non-exploded, correctly scaled, and in all other ways of reasonable quality.

+- 2. Drawings produced shall be in accordance to acceptable CADD Standards: - 1.
+NCS-UDS (The U.S. National CADD Standard Uniform Drawing System) with layer names in accordance with AIA layer naming standard. (nationalcadstandard.org); - 2.
+With prior approval by the Departmental Representative, the PSPC National CADD Standards may be used. (www.tpsgc-pwgsc.gc.ca/biens-property/cdao-cadd/page-3-eng.html), and; - 3.
 Other CADD Standard may be adopted, only with the prior written consent of the RCMP. - 3.
 The use of Colour Tables (.CTB files) is discouraged.
 Rather, lineweights/styles should be controlled by layers and by Style Table (.STB file).
 If used, .CTB/.STB files must be provided. - 4.
 Drawing shall also meet the following criteria: - 1.
 Primary dimensions are to be SI compliant.
 Building elements are to be dimensioned in mm, while some Civil and Landscape dimensions may be in m where indicated.
 The use of Imperial measurements is permitted, but must appear after SI measurements; - 2.
-No trade names present on any drawings; and - 3.
-No specification-type notes are on any drawing.
+No trade names present on any drawings, and; - 3.
+No specification-type notes are on any drawing, unless otherwise approved with written consent of the RCMP.